joaosoft/manager/README.md

 # go-manager
 [![Build Status](https://travis-ci.org/joaosoft/go-manager.svg?branch=master)](https://travis-ci.org/joaosoft/go-manager) | [![Code Climate](https://codeclimate.com/github/joaosoft/go-manager/badges/coverage.svg)](https://codeclimate.com/github/joaosoft/go-manager)

-A package framework with application support.
+A package that allows you to have all your processes and data organized and with control.

 Based on go-app project [go-app](https://gitlab.com/mandalore/go-app)
 ###### If i miss something or you have something interesting, please be part of this project.
 Let me know!
 My contact is at the end.

-## with support to
+## with clients for
 * Processes
 * Configurations
+* Databases
+* Web Servers
+* Gateways
 * NSQ Consumers
 * NSQ Producers
 * SQL Connections
-* Web Servers
-* Gateways
-* Elastic Search

 ## Dependecy Management
 >### Dep